Label Alignment Regularization for Distribution Shift: Discussion and Limitations

-In this work, we proposed a domain adaptation regularization method based on the observation of label alignment property---the label vector of a dataset usually lies in the top singular vectors of the feature matrix.
+In this work, we proposed a domain adaptation regularization method based on the observation of label alignment property---the label vector of a dataset usually lies in the top left singular vectors of the feature matrix.
 We show that a regression algorithm in a standard supervised learning task actually contains an implicit regularization method to enforce such a property.
 Then we demonstrate how we can adapt such a regularization method in a domain adaptation setting.
 A critical difference between our algorithm and the conventional domain adaptation method is that we do not use regularization to adjust the representation learning.
-And we observe that our algorithm does work well in the label shift setting, where the conventional representation-based domain adaptation method fails.
-We also report mild improvement over baselines on some common domain adaptation tasks.
+We observe that our algorithm does work well under high imbalance, where the conventional representation-based domain adaptation method fails.
+We also report improvement over baselines on cross-lingual sentiment analysis tasks.

 Immediate next steps are providing an unsupervised hyperparameter selection strategy and extension to multi-class classification.
+The current method uses a validation set for choosing the hyperparameters.
+This validation set is remarkably small and on the NLP tasks we found little benefit from involving this set to train a semi-supervised method.

+A better hyperparameter selection strategy can also help with applying the proposed method to multi-class classification problems.
+In Appendix \ref{appdx:additional} we discuss how the regularizer can be extended to multi-class problems using multiple outputs and one-hot labels.
+In general, the multi-class version would require tuning the hyperparameters separately for each output and the current grid search method would become expensive with large number of classes or fine grids.
+Using a fixed set of hyperparameter values for all the outputs, we show promising results on the MNIST-USPS benchmark in the same section and leave further exploration to future work.

-Other future directions are to investigate the combination of our method and the conventional representation-based domain adaptation method, with the hope that the hybrid method has the advantage of both---it can provide a significant advantage in a broad range of domain-shift settings, including the label shift.
+Other future directions are to investigate the combination of our method and the conventional representation-based domain adaptation method, with the hope that the hybrid method has the advantage of both---it can provide a significant advantage in a broad range of domain-shift settings.
 It would also be interesting to have a more rigorous theoretical characterization regarding when the label alignment property holds and to what extent the label vector can align with the top singular vectors.